DragonsInn/fontgen-loader/README.md

 - `template`, String
 Which template to use?
 By default, a CSS one is used.
 The template is to be processed by Handlebars.
 See [the generator](https://github.com/nfroidure/svgicons2svgfont)'s readme itself for more info.

+- `embed`, Boolean
+Should the fonts be embedded in the CSS?
+By default the fonts are written to disk.
+If `embed` is specified the font is base64 encoded and embedded inside the `@font-face` declaration.
+Example configuration: `loader: "style!css!fontgen?embed&types=woff"`.

 ## Font configuration (`*.font.js` or `*.font.json`)

 - `files`, Array